-Title III is a supplemental grant under the ESEA that is designed to improve and enhance the education of English learners (ELs) in becoming proficient in English, as well as meeting challenging state academic content and student academic achievement standards.
-The Title III Immigrant-Set Aside grant resides within this program and provides opportunities for LEAs to enhance the instructional opportunities for immigrant students and their families.
+Title III is a supplemental grant under the ESEA that is designed to improve and enhance the education of English learners (ELs) in becoming proficient in English, as well as meeting the Colorado Academic Content standards.
+The Title III Immigrant Set-Aside grant resides within this program and provides opportunities for LEAs to enhance the instructional opportunities for immigrant students and their families.

 Program Requirements and Eligibility

 Colorado’s Title III allocation is based on the number of ELs reported through the American Community Survey and U.S. Census data.
-CDE must reserve a percentage (no more than 15%) of its Title III allocation for the Immigrant Set-Aside grant (see corresponding guidance).
-Annual LEA (District or Consortia) allocations are based on the number of English learners reported through the annual Student October Count.
+CDE reserves 5% of its Title III allocation for the Immigrant Set-Aside grant (see corresponding guidance).
+Annual local education agency (LEA), including district or consortia, allocations are based on the number of English learners reported through the annual Student October Count.
 The previous Student October count informs the subsequent school year Title III allocation.
 An LEA or consortium allocation must meet or exceed $10,000 in order to apply for a Title III grant.

 Title III plans must include assurances that the: